ZONESTAR3D/Document-and-User-Guide/common/set_offset.md

 -----
 ## How to set the probe offset
 If you have upgraded a print head or a new bed leveling sensor etc., the postion of bed leveling sensor probe may be changed.
-In this case, you can modify "Probe Offset" settings on LCD screen, otherwise the printer may not do "bed auto leveling" correctly.
+In this case, you need to modify "Probe Offset" settings, otherwise the printer may not do "bed auto leveling" correctly.
 - **Probe Offset X:** The offset between the probe and the nozzle on the X-axis.
 If the probe is closer to the X min ENDSTOP than nozzle, the value is negative, otherwise it is positive.
 - **Probe Offset Y:** The offset between the probe and the nozzle on the Y-axis.
 If the probe is closer to the Y min ENDSTOP than nozzle, the value is negative, otherwise it is positive.
 - **Probe Offset Z:** The offset between the probe sensing position and the Z original position. **NOTE**: The printer can "catch Probe Z offset" when doing bed leveling, so it is not recommended to adjust the Probe Z offset directly.